The goal of all conversation is connection.

 Instead of keeping your head down and protected, you should have your shoulders back, your head held high, and a small smile on your face.
 Think of this as keeping your body in an “open” position.

 This position makes you more inviting.
 If you’re introverted and shy, it’s crucial that you keep an open demeanor so people want to start a normal conversation with you.

 Before someone says a word to you, they’re judging your presentation.
-Your presence is responsible for the first impression you.
-Good body language makes your first impression makes you attractive.
+How you hold yourself is responsible for your first impression.
+Good body language makes you attractive.
 Bad body language makes you repulsive.